nmonteleone1/SENSE-spaces-webapp-csit321/README.md

   - Dropdown options for Font Size and Text Spacing that affect all text on the application.
   - Highlight toggles for Buttons and Links to provide viewing highlights for all interactable objects on the application.
   - Automatically saves between sessions.
+- Additional links for:
+  - User Onboarding
+  - Keyboard Shortcuts
+  - About Us

 ### Right Panel
 - Create a new object